cruftyoldsysadmin/cruftyoldsysadmin/resume.md

 **Senior Systems Administrator - [MyPoints](https://mypoints.com/) (San Francisco) - _07/2001 to 07/2002_**

-Helped turn around a failed company whose infrastructure had been mothballed for several months.
+Helped give a company a new lease on life after having been mothballed for several months.
 We literally restored the site from backup tapes then migrated from Oracle and Solaris to MySQL and Linux.

 **Sr Infrastructure Engineer - [Napster](https://napster.com/) (Redwood City) - _05/2000 to 07/2001_**

-I was the primary managing all elements of Napster’s production datacenter.
-At my time in Napster I guided our infrastructure as we grew from 30 to 80 employees,  our traffic increased over 1200% while our datacenter footprint grew 500%.
+Managed all elements of Napster’s production datacenter operations during a period of intense hypergrowth .

-* Grew our datacenters from 50 to 500+ servers including acquisition, physical installation and deployment
+* Grew our datacenters from 100 to 750+ servers including acquisition, physical installation and deployment
 * Managed a cisco bgp network
 * Slept under my desk far too frequently
 * Primary on-call 24/7/365